 - You weren’t properly read your Miranda rights during your arrest

-- Police officers failed to inform you of the penalties of refusing a chemical test
+- Police officers failed to inform you of the penalties for refusing a chemical test

 - There was never any probable cause for your traffic stop

-- Witness accounts describe your condition different than the arresting officer
+- Witness accounts describe your condition differently than the arresting officer

 - You have a medical condition that could have mimicked the warning signs of a DWI